 7.2 Any counterclaim shall give the claimant in the main proceedings the opportunity to request the Arbitral Tribunal to postpone the hearing in order to present its observations; the date of the next hearing shall then be fixed by the Arbitral Tribunal as well as the time limits for exchanging documents and submissions if necessary.

-8.1 If they so wish, the parties may involve a third party as a party to the arbitration proceedings in progress by submitting a Request for Arbitration against it to the Court.
-The date of receipt of the intervention request by the Court is then considered as the date of commencement of the arbitration against the intervening party.
+8.1 If they so wish, the parties may involve a third party as a party to the arbitration proceedings in progress by submitting a Request for Arbitration against it to the Chamber.
+The date of receipt of the intervention request by the Chamber is then considered as the date of commencement of the arbitration against the intervening party.

 8.2 The intervention request is subject to the provisions of Article 5 of the Rules and must also indicate the reference of the file of the existing procedure.